-1. Developing physical activity guidelins for adults with mobility impairment.
+1. Developing physical activity guidelines for adults with mobility impairment.

 2. Testing and disseminating persuasive messages and theory-based interventions promotion physical activity.

 3. Investigaing able-bodied adults' stereotypes of physically active adults with a disability

 Graduate students are integral to the success and advancement of my research program.
 Applications for study at the M.Sc. and Ph.D. level are welcome.
 Students will develop expertise in areas related to health promotion, health communication, and special populations.
 Internal funding is available.
 Prospective graduate students are encouraged to apply to the Ontario Graduate Scholarship Program, the Social Science and Humanities Research Council of Canada (www.sshrc.ca), the Canadian Institutes for Health Research (www.cihr.ca), and other agencies that provide support for graduate students.
 Interested applicants with an entrance average above 80 should get in touch with Dr. Latimer-Cheung via e-mail.
 Please forward a copy of your resume and your academic transcript.

 Ontario Ministry of Research and Innovation